Joseph Mallozzi

 Joseph Mallozzi (born 16 October 1965) is a Canadian writer and producer.

 He is most noted for his contributions to the Stargate SG-1, Stargate: Atlantis and Stargate Universe television series and as showrunner of Dark Matter.
 He joined the Stargate production team at the start of Stargate SG-1s fourth season in 2000.
 He was a writer and executive producer for all three Stargate series.

-On television, he worked as a writer for Animal Crackers, The Little Lulu Show, Flying Rhino Junior High, The Babaloos, Night Hood, The Lost World, Lassie, Robinson Sucroe, Caillou, Wimzie's House, Ivanhoe, Largo Winch, The Busy World of Richard Scarry, The Adventures of Paddington Bear, George and Martha, The Wombles, Mona the Vampire, Ripley's Believe It or Not!, Student Bodies, Birdz, Dr. Xargle, Big Wolf on Campus, and The Country Mouse and the City Mouse Adventures.
+On television, he worked as a writer in cartoons such as Animal Crackers, The Little Lulu Show, Flying Rhino Junior High, Caillou, The Busy World of Richard Scarry, The Adventures of Paddington Bear, George and Martha, Mona the Vampire, and Ripley's Believe It or Not!, among others.

 In 2012, he co-created the comic book Dark Matter with Paul Mullie.
 The comic book has been made into a TV series (Dark Matter) with Mallozzi and Mullie co-writing.
 Pre production on this Prodigy Pictures Inc series started in Canada and aired on Jun 12, 2015.
 In February 2020, Utopia Falls, which he co-produced with R.T.
 Thorne, premiered on streaming service Hulu; the show did not renew for a second season.
 As of 2021, Mallozzi is set to adapt The Powder Mage trilogy to television.